-Assuming the rights offering is fully subscribed, the net proceeds available to us from the rights offering, after deducting estimated offering expenses of \$500,000 payable by us, will be approximately \$34.8 million.
-Proceeds of the rights offering will be used by us, in combination with other sources of liquidity, to satisfy the PharmAthene Judgment.
+Assuming the rights offering is fully subscribed, the net proceeds available to us from the rights offering, after deducting estimated offering expenses of \$[•] payable by us, will be approximately \$[•].
+Proceeds of the rights offering will be used by us and/or our subsidiaries, in combination with other sources of cash, to satisfy the PharmAthene Judgment, to fund working capital, and for other general corporate purposes.

-Conditionality of Completion of Rights Offering upon Simultaneous Closing of a Loan Transaction
+Conditionality of Completion of Rights Offering upon Simultaneous Closing of a Debt Issuance ..